CiMon-Capstone-Project/Machine-Learning/README.md

 ## Project Structure
 ```
+├── assets/                # Folder containing the images of documentation
 ├── dataset/               # Folder containing the dataset used for training, testing, and validation
 ├── saved_model/           # Folder for storing the TFLite model with and without metadata
 ├── README.md              # Documentation for the project